 ftp supports only the default values for the remaining file transfer parameters: mode, form, and struct.

-Ftp utilizes the following environment variables:
+The ftp command makes use of the following environment variables:

 |The default location of a .netrc file, if one exists.

-The above command instructs ftp to attempt a connection to exampleftp.computerhope.com.
+The command above instructs ftp to attempt a connection to exampleftp.computerhope.com.
 Below is an example of what would be seen:

 Connecting to exampleftp.computerhope.com... exampleftp.computerhope.com FTP server ready.
 Name: yourusername Password: